qqaazz800624/Probabilistic-Neural-Networks/README.md

 ## Features

-- Implementation of Probabilistic U-Net U-Net models
+- Implementation of Probabilistic U-Net models
 - Custom loss functions including BCEWithLogitsLoss and MaskedBCEWithLogitsLoss
 - Support for multi-GPU training with PyTorch Lightning
 - Data augmentation using Albumentations and MONAI